pixlbreaker/CSC290-Attach-4/README.md

 ### Creating new players
 One way to add onto our game is by creating new types of players.
 This can be done by creating a sub class of the abstract Player class.
 All you have to do is implement the move method depending on what kind of player you're trying to create.
 For example, you could make a player that will try to win only by getting 4 discs in a diagonal instead of a row or column.
-You would create an algorithm that trys to get 4 discs in a diagonal, and then add it to the move method.
+You would create an algorithm that tries to get 4 discs in a diagonal, and then add it to the move method.

 ### Adding a timed mode
 Sometimes when playing Attach 4 with friends, they might take really long to decide where they want to make their move.
 A solution to this is creating a timed mode